sspreitzer/helm-ara/README.md

 Please contribute here:
  * [Issues](https://git.spreitzer.ch/helm/ara/-/issues)
  * [Merge Requests](https://git.spreitzer.ch/helm/ara/-/merge_requests)

+Under the conditions of merit:
+ * You create it (eg. features), you lead it
+ * You break it, you fix it
+ * Be kind and benevolent, but prefer contribution over harmony

 With your contribution you agree that your work is published under the MIT license of this project.
 See [LICENSE](/LICENSE).